Last updated Sep 18 2020

-A Unique Selling Proposition (sometimes called a Unique Selling Point) is the set of qualities that separate a company’s brand, services, and products from those of its competitors.
+A Unique Selling Proposition (sometimes called a Unique Selling Point) is the set of unique qualities that separate a company’s brand, services, and products from those of its competitors.
+USPs briefly highlight the specific benefits of a product or brand in just a few words or a short sentence.

 Think about some of the world’s most recognizable brands and you can probably figure out their USPs.
 Apple Computers, for example, is known for sleek, state-of-the-art design, user-friendly products, reliability, innovation, and being a ‘cool’ alternative to the PC.
 Zappos, the online shoe retailer, is known for free, no-hassle returns and excellent customer service.

 Imagine if either of these companies switched things up.
 What if Apple came out with a series of dirt-cheap laptops that didn’t have that unique Macbook style?
 What if Zappos changed the return policy on half of their products?

 Chances are, customers would become frustrated, and many would give competitors a try; at the very least, this change would water down both brands.
 Those elements customers had come to expect from Apple and Zappos—the specific USPs that helped them stand out—would no longer define either company: the very foundation of both brands would crumble.